Zash60/HackerSM64/src/crash_screen/README.md

 - Show register data as ASCII.
 ### Disasm page
 - **Fix cursor passing the bottom of the screen when inline symbol headers are on.**
+- Combine disasm and pseudoC functionality.
+  - Symbolize insns first.
 - Show addresses for each row (setting).
   - How can branch arrows fit?
 - Multi-line pseudoinstructions if possible (ABS, BLT, BGT, BLE, NEG, NEGU, NOT, BGE, LI, LA, SGE, SGE, ADD?).
-- Can the `insn_as_string` and `insn_name` buffers be combined?
 - Implement "OVERSCAN" mode for branch arrows.
-- Translucent dividers at the end of symbols (already at beginning).
 - Can the bootleg "multithreading" for branch arrows be removed now that there is no longer lag with binary symbol searching?
 - Reset branch arrow distance when it won't overlap instead of wrapping only after the distance reaches the end of the screen.
 - Save register data types in the register buffer?
 - Detect which segments are currently loaded to prevent trying to disasm garbage data (eg. reading from menu segment during normal gameplay).
   - Entry in text segment address range array?
-- Print unknowns as binary should work on unimpl too.
+- Print unknowns as binary should work on "unimpl" entries too.
-- Automatically detect symbol change to reset/refill branch arrows?
 - Segment name to the right of range at the top?
 - Show offset/total of symbol.
 - Non-symbol in .text segment and `NOP` prints "function alignment".
+- Mark delay slots.
+- In pseudoC, combine `FP = cond` and the nop and the `if (FP)` lines into one `if (cond)` line
+  - Leave the extra space?
+- Scroll comments (both disasm and pseudoC).
+- Better printing for `cache` instruction operations.
 ### Memory view page
 - Press and hold to select multiple bytes?
 - Is search functionality possible/reasonable?